SapienzaNLP/sava/adaptation/README.md

 ```

 ## Acknowledgement
 This code is based on the repository published by Atsuki Yamaguchi et al. https://github.com/gucci-j/llm-cva?tab=readme-ov-file.
-We are very gratefull to the
+We are very gratefull to the quality of its public code.